isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 	</ul>
 	</ul>
 Click <a class="hyperlink" href="https://www.govpayouts.gov.sg/wf/workfare/login">here</a> to find out your WIS eligibility status.<br><br>
-As announced at Budget 2022, WIS will be enhanced from Work Year 2023.
-Click <a class="hyperlink" href="/files/FAQs/Workfare%20Factsheet%20(From%20WY2023).pdf">here</a> to find out more about the upcoming WIS enhancements.<br><br>
-<sup>1</sup> Persons with disabilities younger than 35 who meet the WIS eligibility criteria will receive an annual WIS payout of up to $1,700<br>
-<sup>2</sup> Includes basic salary and extra wages such as overtime pay, commissions and bonuses<br>
+<sup>1</sup> Includes basic salary and extra wages such as overtime pay, commissions and bonuses<br>
+<sup>2</sup> Persons with disabilities and workers who qualify for ComCare Short-to-Medium-Term Assistance will qualify for concessionary WIS, even if they earn less than $500<br>
 <sup>3</sup> Defined as income earned in the past 12-month period ÷ Total number of months worked in the past 12-month period<br>
 <sup>4</sup> Annual value is the estimated gross annual rent of the property if it were to be rented out, excluding furniture, furnishings and maintenance fees.
 It is determined based on estimated market rentals of similar or comparable properties	<br><br>
 	</details></li>